Mom and daughter take king cake tasting to a new extreme

 While trying different flavors and brands of king cake can be fun, Fay says it's also about highlighting bakers in Baton Rouge and surrounding areas.

-Sharidan explained her system, as she's only counted 78 different king cakes despite eating more pieces.
+Sheridan explained her system, as she's only counted 78 different king cakes despite eating more pieces.
 She does not add extra bites from a piece she's already tried.

 Ivy joined just for her love of king cake.
 She's not big into counting the different kinds she's had, but rather, she enjoys the king cakes she gets.